Drivers! Don’t call me huckleberry boy!

 This year’s crop of huckleberries is very good.

 Because I must run everywhere, I ran from my house to Mt.
 Spokane, a forty-six mile round trip.
-Huckleberries, a type of blueberry, grow mostly at high elevation around here, are delicious and even more healthy than blueberries.
-I eat lots fresh and freeze enough to eat almost daily until late spring.
+Huckleberries, a type of blueberry, grow mostly at high elevation around here.
+They are delicious and very healthy.
+I eat plenty fresh and freeze lots for year round eating.
 Though quite common, they resist domestication and must be picked wild.

-Because many Inland Northwesterners are huckleberry aficionados, good-producing, easy-to-reach patches get hit hard.
-However, I know of an excellent patch on Mt.
+There are a lot of huckleberry aficionados, and easy-to-reach patches are heavily picked.
+I know of an excellent patch on Mt.
 Spokane that requires some hiking.
-I’ve been going there for years, and only once have I seen another picker.
+I’ve been going there for years, and I’ve never seen another picker.

 I use a couple milk jugs with the top cut off and when attached to my belt, it frees both hands for picking.
 As you can see, it was a decent harvest.Jim's huckleberries